 This is especially true with infographics, where visual elements are used to highlight text.
 Dots, lines, and shapes are the obvious elements found in almost any infographic, but it’s color that can breathe life into the design and bring it together.

-And even if you were, if you’re creating an important asset like an infographic for your company, you can’t exactly tell your boss, “I picked different shades of red because it felt good.”
+And even if you were, if you’re creating an infographic for your company, you can’t exactly tell your boss, “I picked different shades of red because it felt good.”

 The good news is that there are a few logical rules you can refer to when choosing good color combinations.